Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Vesāli.
+The Buddha was staying in Vesāli.
 At that time, Bhaddā Kāpilānī bhikkhunī went to her relatives’ house holding an umbrella, and wearing leather sandals.
 The lay people were upset: “Why does this renunciate look like a lay person, and has many such wishes?”

 The bhikkhunīs told Mahāpajāpatī, and she went to the World-honored One, and informed him of this matter.
 The Buddha said: “Summon that bhikkhunī.”
 When she came, he asked her: “Did you really do this?”
 She answered: “I really did this.”
 The Buddha said: